Where to Live in Spain

-Once our family decided living in Spain was for us, we then had the fun and difficult task of deciding where to live!
-We pulled out a map of Spain, scoured the internet, asked friends, read books and were determined to find the best places to live in Spain.
+Once our family decided to live in Spain, we then had the fun and difficult task of deciding where to live.
+We pulled out a map of Spain, scoured the internet, asked friends, read books, and were determined to find the best places to live in Spain.

-The top considerations we used for finding the best place to live were:
+Our top considerations for finding the best place to live were:

-- one of the Spain regions on the coast for warmer weather and proximity to the Mediterranean Sea,
+one of the regions on the coast for warmer weather and proximity to the Mediterranean Sea,

-- a Spanish village, small town vs big city,
+a Spanish village or small town vs a big city,

-- places in Spain full of Spanish culture and character, perhaps one of the those white villages?
+places full of Spanish culture and character, perhaps one of the those white villages?

 We initially focused on the less populated “ends” of the Costa del Sol in southern Spain.
 A recommendation from a friend of a friend also drew our attention to the Valencia region.
-From there, we googled international schools and plotted them on our map of Spain.
+From there, we googled international schools and plotted them on our map.

-With four places in Spain on our short list, Spanish villages in the Andalusian and Valencia Spain regions, we rented houses in each for several weeks, planning to use the summer months to determine which we liked best and where to live.
-We were off!
+With four places in Spain on our short list—Spanish villages in the Andalusia and Valencia regions—we rented houses in each for several weeks, planning to use the summer months to determine which we liked best and where to live.
+We were off.

-Though we enjoyed our travels… and most of our experiences… in all of the places in Spain we explored, by this point in our journey, we thought Javea would be the best place to live in Spain.
+Though we enjoyed our travels in all of the regions in Spain we explored (of course, we experienced travails as well), by this point in our journey, we chose Javea as the best place to live in Spain for us.
 We eagerly committed to a rental house and schools.
 We also had Denia, Valencia and Barcelona very near for further travels.
-The weather seemed perfect, and the sea and mountains were all around us!
-Of all the Spain regions we visited, Javea felt like home!
+The weather seemed perfect, and the sea and mountains were all around.
+Of all the places in Spain we visited, Javea felt like the place to call home.

 Which places in Spain do you think are the best places to live?
-Tell us which Spain region, city or village you’d choose to call home!
+Tell us which Spain region, city or village you’d choose.